JHarrison89/rails-api-session-auth-template/README.md

 ## Middleware

-Session management middleware is excluded from API apps by default and must be included to make use of sessions and cookies for authorisation.
+Session management middleware is excluded from API apps by default and must be included to make use of sessions and cookies for authentication.
 The following settings have been added to  `config/application.rb`

 ```